-Midwest Special Needs Trust (MSNT) provides trust services for persons with disabilities.
-The organization was established as a result of advocacy by parents and professionals who realized that many obstacles hinder planning for the financial future of individuals with disabilities.
-The organization was created by statute (RSMo 402.199 - 402.220) in 1989.
-MSNT is a 501(c)(3) general non-profit organization established for the purpose of administering special needs trusts.
+Missouri Family Trust was established as a result of advocacy by parents and professionals who realized that many obstacles hinder planning for the financial future of individuals with disabilities.
+The organization was created by statute (RSMo 402.199 – 402.208) in 1989 for the primary purpose of administering special needs trusts for persons with disabilities to protect important public benefits such as Medicaid and SSI.
+As authorized and specified by statute, the Missouri Family Trust was incorporated as a non-profit and received IRS 501(c)(3) charitable designation.

-MSNT is governed by a nine member Board of Trustees and its operations are conducted by a five person Staff.
-Board members are appointed by the governor of the State with advice and consent of the Senate.
+MSNT is governed by a nine member Board of Trustees and its operations are conducted by Staff under the direction of the Board of Trustees.
+Board members are appointed by Missouri’s Governor with the advice and consent of the Senate.
 Six Board members are individuals who have a family member with a disability.
 Three Board members are individuals with expertise in business.
 Board members serve without compensation and are appointed to 3 year terms.